Ginxss/tfds/README.md

 ```
 tf::array<int> array;
 ```
-Initial capacity, in this case 100, can be set in the Constructor:
+A custom initial capacity, in this case 100, can be set in the Constructor:
 ```
 tf::array<int> array(100);
 ```